clean-cloogle/cloogle.org/README.md

 This starts a WebSocket server on port 31216.
 You can navigate to `/stats` to view the statistics.
 This page will receive live updates.

-### Todo in order of importance

-- Search for instances of classes

 ### Authors